nodexperts/iron-router-seo/README.md

 ## Demo

-Let's create an dummy Meteor site "www.passwordcheck.com" which uses iron-router and let's implement iron-router-seo in it.
+Let's create an dummy Meteor site "passwordcheck" which uses iron-router and let's implement iron-router-seo in it.

 For simplicty we have 4 paths in passwordcheck: login, home, generate, and profile.
 In following example we will add deafult seo settings, seo setting for each path and then seo for dynamic path depending on route's parameters.